Appa002/z71200-runtime/README.md

 Above we already have seen that the server can send messages like `{"kind": "return", "return": <value>}` in response to "ask" message.
 The server may also respond with a message like `{"kind": "error", "error": <error string>}` indicating an error when resolving an "ask" message.

 The only 3rd message that the client is expected to handle is like `{"kind": "event", "evt_id": <id>}` which is sent when an event is fired.
-Events are fired by elements, for instance when an element is clicked or hovered, the id used is defined by your layout (see below) and it is on your client code to handle associating them with event handlers.
+Events are fired by elements, for instance when an element is clicked or hovered.
+The id used is defined by your layout (see below) and it is on your client code to handle associating them with event handlers.
 (See line `316-330` in `client.py` for how this can be approached).

 ### The Shared Memory File

 The shared memory file is used to define the layout of the user interface as well as to allocate shared objects (such as strings).
 You can allocate n bytes using the `aloc` RPC call, or you can manage the memory yourself.
 The server never writes to the shared file, so if you prefer to implement your own allocator over the raw memory, you are welcome to (see `src/ll_aloc.rs` for inspiration on how to write a very simple linked-list backed alocator).

+The file contains a small header set up by the server before the data region begins.
+The header is a single `usize`-sized little-endian integer indicating the protocol version number, which is the same as the one given via the `z71200_PROTOCOL_VERSION` environment variable (see below).

 In general, the ui is defined through a sequence of "TaggedWord" structures which are read sequentially.
 They are a mixture of assembly-like instructions, typed literals, and nested ui layouts.